masak/ipso/README.md

 * In order to maintain a "flat" intermediate representation, we need to compute all the arguments `a1 a2 ... aN`, and store them in temporary registers.

-* In order for the "call function" opcode to have bounded size, we need to split up "preparing" the arguments from temporary registers, and making the call itself.
+* In order for the "call function" opcode to have bounded size, the call must only make use of indexed slots, both for the function and all the arguments.

 The resulting intermediate code looks something like this:

 ```
+(set-slot sf f)
-(set-slot r1 a1)
+(set-slot s1 a1)
-(set-slot r2 a2)
+(set-slot s2 a2)
 ...
-(set-slot rN aN)
+(set-slot sN aN)
-(arguments
-  a1
-  a2
-  ...
-  aN)
-(call f)
+(call sf s1 s2 ... sN)
 ```

 ### Lambda